Patient Factsheet teaser

 Barrier contraceptives prevent sperm from entering the uterus and fallopian tubes.
 The barrier may be chemical (spermicide) or physical (male and female condoms, diaphragm, cervical cap, Lea’s shield, contraceptive sponge).

-Couples using a barrier method of contraception can notice a failure rate (number of failures per 100 women who use the method) that ranges from 15% (male condom) to 20% (diaphragm, cervical cap) to 32% (cervical cap or sponge) of the time.
-When two barrier methods are used together (like a diaphragm and a condom), they become highly effective (up to 95%).
-If the barrier method breaks or falls out during sex, a woman may consider taking emergency contraception (the "morning-after" pill).
-Some barrier contraceptives also help to protect against sexually transmitted infections.
+Barrier methods of contraception have a failure rate (number of failures per 100 people who use the method) that ranges from 15% (male condom) to 20% (diaphragm, cervical cap) to 32% (cervical cap or sponge) of the time.
+When two barrier methods are used together (like a diaphragm and a condom), they become more effective (up to 95%).
+If the barrier method breaks or falls out during sex, a female may consider taking emergency contraception (the “morning-after” pill).
+Some barrier contraceptives, like male and female condoms, can also protect against sexually transmitted infections.

 Natural family planning

-• Observing cervical mucus; it will be thinner and "stretchier" right before ovulation.
+It will be thinner and “stretchier” right before ovulation, like an egg-white consistency.

-• Breastfeeding -- women may not ovulate when they are breastfeeding.
+Women may not ovulate when they are breastfeeding.
 This may depend on the frequency of breastfeeding.
+Exclusive breastfeeding (i.e., breastfeeding no less than every 4 hours) can effectively prevent pregnancy 98% of the time.

-Another commonly practiced method of natural family planning is withdrawal, in which the man does not ejaculate inside the vagina at the time of male orgasm.
-However, this method has a high rate of failure.
+Another commonly practiced method of natural family planning is withdrawal, in which the male does not ejaculate inside the vagina at the time of male orgasm.
+However, this method has a high rate of failure as about 22 out of 100 people will get pregnant if only using this method in a year.

 The use of natural family planning can fail 2% to 25% of the time, depending on the experience of the couple practicing this method.
-Women with irregular periods, abnormal bleeding, or cervical or vaginal infections cannot use natural family planning because they cannot predict when they may ovulate.
-Certain medications and medical conditions can change a woman's cervical mucus or body temperature, so these women should not use natural family planning.
+People with irregular periods, abnormal bleeding, or pelvic infections cannot use natural family planning because they cannot predict when they may ovulate.
+Certain medications and medical conditions can change a female’s cervical mucus or body temperature, so these people should not use natural family planning.

 Intrauterine devices

-Sterilization is the most commonly used form of nonhormonal contraception around the world; but it is a permanent procedure.
+Sterilization is the most used form of nonhormonal contraception around the world; but it is a permanent procedure.
 Depending on the type of procedure used, only small surgical incisions are required.
-However, some forms of sterilization may not necessitate an incision.
+However, some forms of sterilization may not necessitate a larger surgery.

-A tubal ligation involves separation of the fallopian tubes into two segments using a ring, clip, stitch, or electric current.
+A tubal ligation involves the separation of the fallopian tubes into two segments using a ring, clip, stitch, or electric current.
 This prevents the egg from moving through the tube and keeps the sperm from reaching the egg.
-Most methods of sterilization in women work right away -- but not all!
+Most methods of sterilization in females work right away.
 The failure rate is less than 1%.
-If a woman does become pregnant after sterilization, there is a 33% risk of a tubal ectopic pregnancy (a dangerous condition in which a fertilized egg stays in the fallopian tube).
+If a female does become pregnant after sterilization, there is a 33% risk of a tubal ectopic pregnancy (a dangerous condition in which a fertilized egg stays in the fallopian tube).
 There is some evidence that tubal ligation may lower the risk of ovarian cancer.

 Another method of female sterilization involves placing a spring-like coil through the cervix and into the uterus.
 These coils are placed into the area of the uterus where the fallopian tubes enter.
 Placement of these coils can be performed in the physician’s office or in the hospital by using a hysteroscope, which is a small telescope that is connected to a television camera.
 This procedure does not involve incisions.
 It may take three to six months for scar tissue to form around the coils to completely block the tubes.
 If the tubes remain blocked, the failure rate should be similar to surgical tubal ligation.